 - 3A1.
 A road course may be from place to place, around a circuit, out and back, or any combination of these.
 The course shall not cross itself; there must be no chance that riders may have to cut through other groups of riders. - 3A2.
 Multiple Fields.
-If more than one massed start race is to be on the course simultaneously, starting intervals should be chosen such that different groups should not overlap.
 Race Directors are responsible for the planning and coordination of races to generally avoid overlapping of groups on the same course.
 If more than one massed start race is to be on the course simultaneously, starting intervals should be chosen such that groups will not overlap.
 If these conditions are not met, the Chief Referee may change the schedule or cancel some or all of the events. - 3A3.
 Markers.
 In all road events, at a minimum a conspicuous marker shall denote the final kilometer.
 A panel shall indicate the final 200 meters from the finish.
 Panels including the following distances from the finish line: 500 m, 300 m, 150 m, 100 m, and 50 m are recommended.
 Panels indicating the last 25, 20, 10, 5, 4, 3 and 2 km are recommended for all road races.
 In races ending on a circuit, only the last 3, 2 and 1 km are to be displayed. - 3A4.
 The finishing area should be at least eight meters wide and be adequately protected so as to prevent spectators from entering onto the course.
 The last 200 meters should be free of turns and curves. - 3A5.
 The finish line shall be perpendicular to the racecourse.
 For any championship event it shall be a black line of uniform width between 4 and 6 cm painted in the middle of a 72 cm wide white stripe. - 3A6.
 The Race Director shall ensure that feeding stations are correctly located, that police and marshal facilities have been established to help ensure the safety of the riders, and that preparations have been made for crowd control at the finish.
 If these conditions are not met, the Chief Referee may delay or cancel the race.

 - 3A7.
 Category A events.
 The Race Director shall do the following in Category A events.
-Race Directors are encouraged to do them for other road races. - (a) Provide a precise course map indicating distances to be covered. - (b) Provide a finish area that includes the following: a finish line that meets the championship specification, fencing on each side of the finish line, and a banner above the finish line bearing the word "Finish". - (c) Provide a covered podium for the officials and a public address system at the finish line. - (d) Provide photo-finish equipment at the finish line that supplies continuous, frameless finish order for massed start events or an electronic timing system for time trials. - (e) Provide a results room in a quiet location near the finish area for use by the officials. - (f) Provide at least two body numbers for competitors in massed-start events; frame numbers are recommended.
+Race Directors are encouraged to do them for other road races. - (a) Provide a precise course map indicating distances to be covered. - (b) Provide a finish area that includes the following: a finish line that meets the championship specification, fencing on each side of the finish line, and a banner above the finish line bearing the word "Finish". - (c) Provide a covered podium for the officials and a public address system at the finish line. - (d) Provide photo-finish equipment at the finish line that supplies continuous, frameless finish order for massed start events or an electronic timing system for time trials. - (e) Provide a results room in a quiet location near the finish area for use by the officials. - (f) Provide at least two body numbers and one frame number for competitors in massed-start events.